 In the Justice League animated series, "Glorious" Godfrey was merely an annoying but popular talk-show host who badmouthed the League, playing embarassing footage of the Flash (Wally West) to boost his ratings.
 When Flash then saved the world and was once again declared a hero, Godfrey's show was switched to a timeslot just before the Sunday farm reports.
 He was voiced by Enrico Colantoni.

 Godfrey appears in four episodes of Smallville and is played by Michael Daingerfield.
 In "Supergirl", Godfrey attempts to overthrow the so-called mutants or vigilantes.
 However, his body gets possessed by Darkseid and continues Godfrey's vigilante hate and plans to possess Clark.
 This leads Supergirl to fight Darkseid since Clark wasn't ready to fight his own darkness.
 In near the end of the episode.
 "Abandoned", Godfrey is shown along with Dessad and Granny Goodness.
 He lastly appeared in the series finale to enact Darkseid's plan with Desaad and Granny Goodness.
 He failed and was vanquished by Green Arrow.

 G. Gordon Godfrey appears in the season premier episode of Young Justice: Invasion titled "Happy New Year."
-He is a television news anchor for GBS heavily concerned about the presence of aliens on earth, questioning the motives of the Justice League, even going as far as to believe that they all may be aliens bent on bringing about the destruction of earth.
+He is a television news anchor for GBS that is heavily concerned about the presence of aliens on earth; questioning the motives of the Justice League, and even going as far as to believe that they all may be aliens bent on bringing about the destruction of Earth.
 He is voiced by Tim Curry.